wabbajack1/LegalLLM/README.md

 # Validation
-GPT-4 is instructed to grade the accuracy of a predicted answer choice by comparing it to the real answer choice for a given question or just by using another vector database.
-Hence we have to create a dataset, where the question paired with the answers exists.
+- Method for evaluating the LLM: GPT-4 is instructed to grade the accuracy of a predicted answer choice by comparing it to the real answer choice for a given question (Paper [arge Language Models as Tax Attorneys: A Case Study in Legal Capabilities Emergence](https://arxiv.org/pdf/2306.07075.pdf)) or just by using another vector database.

-- Q/A Pairs for the LLM to evaluate and building few-shot prompts (needs to be carefully analysed by human): see under ["3.FAQs repo"](https://ec.europa.eu/sustainable-finance-taxonomy/)
+- Data for few-shot prompt examples and evaluation: Q/A Pairs for the LLM to evaluate and building few-shot prompts (needs to be carefully analysed by human): see under ["3.FAQs repo"](https://ec.europa.eu/sustainable-finance-taxonomy/).